-I still believe that if you only have four years to teach an undergraduate philosophy, there’s no way you should be teaching this kind of stuff before you teach them genuinely useful things like what the heck concepts are and why you can’t suddenly change the moral value of things by calling them different names.
-But I no longer think this is quite as useless as I previously believed.
+I still believe that if you only have four years to teach an undergraduate philosophy, you shouldn’t be teaching this stuff before you teach genuinely useful things like what the heck concepts are and why you can’t suddenly change the moral value of things by calling them different names.
+But I’m starting to appreciate why it might be useful.

-Today I was discussing Sartre with a friend, and a lot of the discussion centered around why people care about Sartre.
-Sartre’s main point – that no one else can tell you who you are, and you choose what your own values are – seems so cliched, so much like what an uncreative graduation speaker might say – that it hardly seems worth elevating him to the Canon Of Philosophical Greatness.
+Take Sartre.
+His main point – that no one else can tell you who you are, and you choose what your own values are – seems so cliched, so much like what an uncreative graduation speaker might say – that it hardly seems worth elevating him to the Canon Of Philosophical Greatness.

-Sometimes this is true even when you don’t know that it’s true.
-When I first studied Hobbes in college, I was under the impression that nobody agreed with Hobbes these days – after all, Hobbes was a believer in absolute monarchy, and now everyone is strongly opposed to that.
+When I first studied Hobbes, I figured nobody agreed with Hobbes these days – after all, Hobbes was a believer in absolute monarchy, and now everyone is strongly opposed to that.
 But later I realized that pretty much everyone is a Hobbesian in that Hobbes was one of the first people to think in terms of people coming together to found a government for their mutual self-interest; previously governments were either just the natural state of human affairs, or part of the hierarchical nature of the universe under God, or composed because the telos of man only flourishes in a community, or not even something you thought about.
-Indeed, Alasdair MacIntyre seems to be at least partially advocating a return to pre-Hobbesian ideas about government, even though he doesn’t put it in those terms.
+In fact, Alasdair MacIntyre seems to be at least partially advocating a return to pre-Hobbesian ideas about government, even though he doesn’t put it in those terms.

 Under this model, reading philosophers who were completely wrong is another way of unlearning your assumptions.
 For example, I originally thought the term “reductionism” was essentially meaningless; the opposite of “reductionism” was “not thinking things through clearly and having incoherent ideas”.
-After I read Aristotle, I changed my mind; he proposes a non-reductionism which for all I know very well may be the case in Dimension Q’qaar, even though it has no relation to how the real world works.
+After I read Aristotle, I changed my mind; he proposes a non-reductionism which for all I know very well may be the case in some other dimension, even if it isn’t how things work here on Earth.

-Under this model, the point of reading history of philosophy is to unlearn your assumptions.
-Growing up in a certain cultural tradition not only infuences the answers you think are right, but the potential answers you’re able to generate and even the questions you’re able to ask.
+Here the point of reading history of philosophy is to unlearn your assumptions.
+Growing up in a certain cultural tradition not only influences the answers you think are right, but the potential answers you’re able to generate and the questions you’re able to ask.